0

 How much PAR should a tank have?

-The light should produce sufficient PAR at the substrate depth of your tank.
-The broad guidelines as commonly used by the aquatic plant community is as follows :
+The light should produce sufficient PAR at the substrate depth of your aquarium.
+The broad guidelines as commonly used by the aquatic plant community are as follows:

 PAR Values Suitable for